 Fill the spray bottle with water and add in it a few drops of your favorite essential oil.

 Mix the contents together and then spray it on a freshly vacuumed carpet.
-You can use this solution as often as you like but you might need something stronger to remove urine smell.
+You can use this solution as often as you like but you might need something stronger to remove the urine smell.

 4. Mix borax with essential oils